robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 ## Passing arguments to the callback function

-You can easily pass arguments to the callback function when using `setTimeout`.
+In the setTimeout callback function, You can easily pass parameters or arguments.

 Suppose you have a function that accepts parameters, and you want to provide specific values to those parameters when the function is executed after the delay: